-WongPartnership acted for the interim judicial managers (IJMs) of Singaporean shipping group Xihe Holdings on the fire sale of its 82 vessels.
-This came after Xihe’s creditors had adjourned court proceedings in favour of working together with the group towards a consensual restructuring.
+WongPartnership acted for the interim judicial managers (IJMs) of Singaporean shipping group Xihe Holdings on the restructuring of its business (comprising 82 vessels).
 WongPartnership partners Manoj Sandrasegara, Smitha Menon, Lionel Leo, Lawrence Foo and Joel Chng are advising the IJMs on the ongoing management of the group.

 Algo Legal hires two

 Richie Sancheti, formerly investment funds practice head at Nishith Desai Associates (NDA), has joined Algo Legal as a partner in Mumbai, along with Abhinav Bhalaik, who was previously a partner at Cyril Amarchand Mangaldas since 2017.
 Sancheti and Bhalaik have more than a decade of experience in fund formation and M&A practice, respectively.
 With their recruitment, Algo expands its services across the investment space.